-Groundhogs are primarily herbivores and prefer to eat berries, grass, red clover, ruffage, and bark.
+Groundhogs (like prairie dogs) are primarily herbivores and prefer to eat berries, grass, red clover, ruffage, and bark.
 They have a reputation for eating vegetables and other crops which make them a nuisance in the garden.
 However, they are also known to eat a lot of other garden pests, including caterpillars, grubs, grasshoppers, and snails.

 What does a groundhog sound like?